 It was as though Joyce peered into a tiny door in my mind when she planned the reception.
 The décor was colorful and light; quintessentially Mexican.
 She worked with the venue to ensure the food was divine and the service top-notch.
 We, and our guests, felt welcomed as family and friends.
 Joyce, her team, and her suggested vendors made our wedding and reception seamless, worry-free, and timelessly beautiful.

 It’s quite a leap of faith to communicate your vision with someone via a phone call or two, a handful of emails and a shared Pinterest board and then hope (!) the person on the receiving end translates these ideas through conception to reality…from a mere 2000 miles away.
 Joyce became that person to us.
 Calm and self-assured with strong connections to local vendors, she gifted us with a wedding that was part fairytale, part larger-than-life movie-moment; an absolute dream come true.

 The cenote was a fantasy; I still can’t believe it was real.
-My head is spinning from the enchantment Marcus, Del Sol, our friends at Chikin Ha and Joyce created in that sacred space.
+My head is spinning from the enchantment Marcus, Del Sol, our friends at the cenote and Joyce created in that sacred space.
 From the lilt of the mariachi band’s song, to the brilliantly bright blossoms of my bouquet, to the lights and the candles and the petals and the copal… pure, unadulterated magic.
-I’ve never seen anything more special, more pure in its perfection, in my entire life.
+I’ve never seen anything more special, purer in its perfection, in my entire life.